SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ### Example: Calculating the area of the square with side **а**

 As an example, let us look at a program.
-The task is to calculate the area of a square by a given side's length read as input from the console.
+The problem is to calculate the area of a square by a given side's length read as input from the console.
 The sample source code of the program is below.
 The code **reads an integer** as input from the console, **multiply it** by itself (squares it), and as output **prints the result** from the multiplication.
 Save the code in a file with the name SquareArea.java, or else you will have a compile-time error:

 ```Java
 // Put this code in the file: SquareArea.java